GrayHatGuy/picopasco/readme.md

 - ### Irrigation
 A moisture sensor is included to monitor the moisture content of the grow media and trigger a watering.
 The nutrient mix can then be used to irrigate multiple grow media hydroponic, aquaponic, or terrestial grow sytems.
 Additional valves can be added to the nutrient resovoir for automatic watering.
 - ### Air Quality
-Includes temperature, humidity, C02, and volatile organic chemical (VOC) sensors.
-These sensors can be used to automate HVAC triggers.
+Includes temperature, humidity, C02, and volatile organic chemical (VOC) sensors. _These sensors can be used to automate HVAC triggers with additional relays._
 - ### Power
   * #### Specifications
     * Quiescent (sensor only) - 0.25 W